 Septoplasty

-Whether you’re having difficulties breathing through your nose or suffering from chronic sinus infections, a septoplasty may be the surgical solution to correct your nasal concerns.
-As a qualified and renowned ENT surgeon, Dr Shahidi can perform this procedure in conjunction with other techniques to achieve the desired long-term results.
+If you’re experiencing difficulties breathing through your nose or suffering from chronic sinus infections, septoplasty may be recommended as a procedure to address your nasal concerns.
+As a qualified ENT surgeon, Dr Shahidi can perform this procedure in conjunction with other techniques and procedures to achieve outcomes tailored to your condition.

 What is septoplasty?

-Septoplasty is a procedure that aims to open up blocked nasal passages and help correct a deviated or bent septum.
+Septoplasty is a procedure that aims to improve airflow through the nasal passages by correcting a deviated septum.
 The septum is the wall of cartilage that separates the nasal passage to regulate airflow and support the mucosa membranes inside the interior wall of the nose.

-How do I know if I need a septoplasty?
+How do I know if I need a septoplasty: understanding symptoms

 Several signs and symptoms may indicate a deviated septum and the need for medical intervention.
 These include: